-Joe Budden spent a good chunk of his July 4, 2018, podcast discussing Drake’s new album Scorpian, providing great, in-depth analysis of several songs on the project.
+Joe Budden spent a good chunk of his July 4, 2018, podcast discussing Drake’s new album Scorpian, which he provided great, in-depth analysis of .
 You may not agree with all his conclusions, but there’s no denying given his background as a rapper and his ongoing (often messy) relationship with Drake and company, Budden is qualified to give his opinions.

-In a second segment on Nicki Minaj, Budden went in, emphatically declaring she’s on drugs and in need of an intervention.
+In a second segment on Nicki Minaj, Budden emphatically declared she’s on drugs and in need of an intervention.
 “Let’s all try to guess the drugs Nicki Minaj is on.
 Someone should watch her usage.
-Nicki Minaj is 100-percent on something,” he stated, adding, “I think someone should intervene.
+Nicki Minaj is 100-percent on something,” he stated and added, “I think someone should intervene.
 I think it’s getting progressively worse.”

 Unlike rap analysis, however, Joe Budden absolutely is not qualified to draw conclusions about Minaj’s behavior based on online behavior.
 Even among professionals, the American Psychological Association’s ethics code states: “It’s unethical for a psychiatrist to offer a professional opinion unless he or she has conducted an examination and has been granted proper authorization for such a statement.”

 Even if we ignore a code of ethics created by professionals, Budden’s evidence for accusing Minaj can be best be described as a joke.